Here’s why Pete Buttigieg is talking about foreign policy when few other Democrats are

 Will it play well for donors?

-Buttigieg has told supporters he has raised $7 million in the first quarter and, according to multiple news reports, is poised to double that this quarter, which ends June 30.
+Buttigieg raised $7 million in the first quarter and, according to multiple news reports, is poised to double that this quarter, which ends June 30.

 Some donors who have been sitting on the sidelines think Buttigieg was wise to tackle foreign affairs early on.
 It's clearly a perceived gap for Buttigieg, said Jeff Smulyan, a noted Democratic donor from Indianapolis.

 He's met with Buttigieg and finds the mayor thoughtful, but hasn't yet decided which candidate to support.
 Smulyan thinks age and experience will be among the obstacles Buttigieg has to overcome.
 That being said, Smulyan thinks Democratic supporters who listen to Buttigieg will find him knowledgeable.

 "I think (contributors) are looking for someone that resonates with their point of view in the world, but also clearly want to know 'Can this person break through?'"
 Smulyan said.
 "People are very pragmatic when it comes to writing checks."

 Money is flowing into Buttigieg's campaign, of course, so clearly some donors have heard enough.

 Influential Chicago businessman and Democratic activist John Atkinson was one of Buttigieg's early backers.
 Atkinson is an LGBT ally, he said, and so immediately donated to Buttigieg's campaign this winter, because he felt it was important to have that voice in the conversation.